Former Maryland Resident Pleads Guilty to Conspiracy to Defraud the United States

 As part of the conspiracy, Shoham and his family members traveled both within the United States and to the Bahamas, the United Kingdom and Switzerland in order to meet with Lack and obtain at least $379,930 in cash withdrawals from their offshore accounts.
 The co-conspirators further obtained credit cards linked to their offshore accounts as an additional means of accessing the funds while at the same time concealing them from the IRS.
 Shoham and his family members also provided false information to their tax return preparers in order to conceal the ownership and control of the offshore accounts.

-For the years 2005 to 2010, Shoham filed false U.S. individual income tax returns with the IRS on which he failed to report his offshore bank accounts.
+For the years 2005 to 2010, Shoham filed false U.S. Individual Income Tax Returns, Forms 1040, with the IRS, on which he failed to report his offshore bank accounts.
 For the years 1999 to 2010, Shoham was required to file annual Reports of Foreign Bank and Financial Accounts (FBARs) with the IRS; however, despite maintaining account balances which at times exceeded $500,000, Shoham failed to file the required FBARs.
 As a result of the conspiracy, Shoham caused a tax loss to the United States of $36,287.

-U.S. Attorney Rosenstein and Acting Deputy Assistant Attorney General Goldberg commended the IRS-Criminal Investigation, who investigated the case, and Senior Litigation Counsel Mark F. Daly and Trial Attorney Robert J. Boudreau of the Tax Division and Assistant U.S. Attorney David Salem of the District of Maryland, who are prosecuting this case.
+Acting Deputy Assistant Attorney General Goldberg and U.S. Attorney Rosenstein commended special agents of IRS-CI, who investigated the case, and Senior Litigation Counsel Mark F. Daly and Trial Attorney Robert J. Boudreau of the Tax Division and Assistant U.S. Attorney David Salem of the District of Maryland, who are prosecuting this case.